 St. John’s College welcomes homeschooled students.
-More than 8% of Johnnies are homeschooled, and they find a college of fellow independent learners who value a community passionate about ideas.
+Nearly 10 percent of Johnnies are homeschooled, and they find a college of fellow independent learners who value a community passionate about ideas.
 St. John’s can be a particularly great place to continue an education that breaks the mold.

 Want to learn more about being a homeschooled student at St. John’s?
 Read about current St. John’s students from homeschooling backgrounds.
 Explore the Annapolis Campus Experience and the Santa Fe Campus Experience to learn about our campuses, student groups, religious life, and more.
 Attend Summer Academy to experience our classical curriculum and small, discussion-based classes.